z-kidy/allenlsy.github.com/_posts/2014-01-09-working-with-unix-process-in-ruby.md

 ### Zombie process

 The kernel will retain the status of exited child processes until the parent process requests that status using `Process.wait`.
-If the parent never requests the status then the kernel can never reap that status information.
+If the parent never requests the status then the kernel can never return that status information.

-`Process.detach` will for specified child process exit.
+`Process.detach` will create a process wating for specified child process to exit.

 Using `ps` to check process, zombie process will be marked `z` or `Z+`